seam/examples/booking/readme.txt

  mvn -f seam-booking-ear/pom.xml jboss:undeploy

-Here's the restart (mega) command:
+Here's the chained restart command:

  mvn -f seam-booking-ear/pom.xml jboss:undeploy && mvn package && mvn -f seam-booking-ear/pom.xml jboss:deploy

 If you would rather deploy more traditional way by copying the archive directly to the deploy directory of the JBoss AS domain, use this command instead: